RFL Women's Super League: History

-2014–2016: Background
+Before 2017: Background

-The first women's competition that was set up was the Women's Rugby League Championship, set up in 2014.
+The first female rugby league teams in England were formed in the 1980s.
+The Women's Amateur Rugby League Association (WARLA) was established in the mid-1980s and a league that initially had six teams expanded to 18 teams across two divisions by 1991.
+In 2008, the Women's Rugby League Conference was inaugurated and this was followed by the RFL Women's Rugby League, set up in 2014.
 It was mostly made up of community clubs with only Hunslet, Featherstone Rovers and Rochdale Hornets being professional clubs with a women's team.
+The Bradford Thunderbirds team became Bradford Bulls in 2016.
 The league had a very low profile and only ran for three years until the Women's Super League was formed in 2017.

-2017–2019: Foundations
+2017–2023: Foundations and expansion

 To give the sport a bigger profile, the Super League name used by the men's game was adopted in 2017.
-The new league was still made up of community clubs but more professional clubs entered a women's team, notably Bradford Bulls took over the Bradford Thunderbirds team.
-The four founding clubs were Bradford Bulls, Castleford Tigers, Featherstone Rovers and Thatto Heath Crusaders.
+The new league was still made up of community clubs but more professional clubs entered a women's team, The four founding clubs were Bradford Bulls, Castleford Tigers, Featherstone Rovers and Thatto Heath Crusaders.
+In the inaugural season Bradford Bulls finished top of the league before defeating Featherstone by 36–6 in the Grand Final to add to their success of having also won the Challenge Cup earlier in the year.